User and group mapping allows you to replace users at the destination site.

-- Selected the action you want to perform from the Migration menu and connect to a source and a destination.
+- Connect to a source and a destination.

 - Drag and drop them in the appropriate spot.